nsdf/nsdf/README.md

 Subhasis Ray, Chaitanya Chintaluri, Upinder Bhalla and Daniel Wójcik have been designing the specification in collaboration.

-Chaitanya is providing examples and use cases.
+Chaitanya provided examples and use cases.

 Subhasis is developing this Python module providing a high level API for reading and writing NSDF files.